jackhman/sergio-martin-rubio-site/_tutorials/mysql.md

 );
 ```

-### ALL or ANY

-`ALL`: it must follow a comparison operator and will return `TRUE` if all the values returned by the subquery satisfy the condition.
+* `ALL`: it must follow a comparison operator and will return `TRUE` if all the values returned by the subquery satisfy the condition.

-`ANY` or `SOME`: it must follow a comparison operator and will return `TRUE` if any of the values returned by the subquery satisfy the condition.
+* `ANY` or `SOME`: it must follow a comparison operator and will return `TRUE` if any of the values returned by the subquery satisfy the condition.

 The following example will return the name and weight of the players who have position 'G' and whose weight is greater than any player whose position is 'C'.
 e.g.